gsanroma/gsanroma.github.io/files/2199-01-01-career-transition.md

 It is also interesting to look for the companies ratings in terms of employee satisfaction.
 Some job-portals like Glassdor include this feature.
 Other portals like kununu are exclusively dedicated to this.

 The next step is to apply for the offers that you feel most excited about.
-This usually involves sending a CV + a cover letter.
+This usually involves sending a Resume + a cover letter.

-### CV
+### Resume

-The CV shows what you have specifically done (professional experience and education) and what you are capable of doing in more general terms (skills).
+The Resume shows what you have specifically done (professional experience and education) and what you are capable of doing in more general terms (skills).
 Additional sections may include hobbies and trainings/courses.
 - professional experience: this shows what you have accomplished so far.
 For each position include the name of the position and your most notable accomplishments.
 I like to use **research staff associate** as a name for post-doc positions.